KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/custom_conditions/README.md

 $g$ is gravitation constant $\mathrm{[9.81 m/s^2]}$

 ## Actual Precipitation and Evaporation
 For the computation of the actual precipitation and actual evaporation the potential and actual storage is introduced.
-The influs into the soil follows from the actual storage of water.
+The influx into the soil follows from the actual storage of water.
 The potential storage $S_p^{j+1}$ $\mathrm{[mm]}$ at time step $j+1$ follows from the actual storage $S_a^j$ $\mathrm{[mm]}$ at the previous time step $j$, the time step size $\Delta t$ $\mathrm{[s]}$ and the difference in potential precipitation $P_p^{j+1}$ $\mathrm{[mm/s]}$ and the potential evaporation $E_p^{j+1}$ $\mathrm{[mm/s]}$ during the new time step as:

 $$ S_p^{j+1} = S_a^j + \Delta t \left( P_p^{j+1} - E_p^{j+1} \right) $$